H-Indiana-Holdsworth/todo-app-react/plan.md

 ## Components

+### Header.js

+- returns h3's that update type state onClick

 ### AuthForm.js

-- [ ] returns a form with inputs that update state for email and password onChange and a button to handleSubmit onCick
+- [x] returns a form with inputs that update state for email and password onChange and a button to handleSubmit onCick
-- [ ] displays an error message if needed
+- [x] displays an error message if needed

 ### TaskForm.js